rkoesters/xdg/README.md

 Tests can be run with `go test`.

-The tests for the `trash` package expect the trash to exist (`$XDG_DATA_HOME/Trash/files` (or `$HOME/.local/share/Trash/files` if `$XDG_DATA_HOME` is undefined)).
+The tests for the xdg/trash package expect the trash to exist (`$XDG_DATA_HOME/Trash/files` (or `$HOME/.local/share/Trash/files` if `$XDG_DATA_HOME` is undefined)).

-The tests for the `userdirs` require the `xdg-user-dir` command.
+The tests for the xdg/userdirs require the `xdg-user-dir` command.

 TODO
 ----